 Chair of Trustees: Peter Lipman

 Peter has extensive governance, managerial and leadership experience.
-He is currently the CEO of the European Piano Teachers Association (UK).

 Peter had a successful career in education and general management, including five senior directorships and being an acting chief executive in councils; a county deputy director of education; a principal school and college inspector.
 He then decided to concentrate on a portfolio career as a management consultant and to develop a career in music and the voluntary sector.
 He was the vice chair of the largest housing association in Hertfordshire, an interim director in two councils and a trustee, and chair and vice chair, of two charities.